 Servicers manage the cash flow of almost all mortgage-backed securities as well as many other asset-backed securities, such as auto ABS.
 Servicers collect and process the payments from the loan pool and pay the investors.
 They also attempt to collect from delinquent borrowers.
 Servicers are paid a fixed fee that ranges from 0.5% to 2.0% of the pool's remaining collateral balance.

-Therefore, when the balance on a CMO issue falls below about 10% of the original balance, the cost to service the CMO becomes greater than the servicing fee.
+Therefore, when the balance on a CMO issue falls below about 10% of the original balance, the cost to service the CMO exceeds the servicing fee.
 Hence, all non-agency CMOs and some agency CMOs are issued with a cleanup call provision, which gives the servicer the right, but not the obligation, to call all remaining tranches by paying the remaining balances.
 This, in effect, shortens the average life of the bottom tranches, which are usually the last to be paid in full.

 Buying and Selling CMO Bonds